iaaka/sajr-java/README.md

 # sajr-java
 It is java part of SAJR - the package to analyse alternative splicing bsed on bulk RNA-seq.
-This repository contains java code for read counter.
+This repository contains java code for read-counter.
 Please go to https://github.com/iaaka/sajr if you with to perform alternative splicing analyses, this repo is for developmental purposes only.

 ## Compilation
 Sajr uses ant as compilation manager, under linux it can be installed by `sudo apt install ant`.